smartdevicelink/sdl_evolution/proposals/0167-app-services.md

 ###### GetSystemCapability Subscription

 The ability to subscribe to potential system capabilities as they are likely to update has become a necessary feature.
 This will include a new non mandatory parameter to `GetSystemCapabilities`, new notification `OnSystemCapbilityUpdated`, and the ability for Core to allow subscriptions and their removal.

+When a service sends a `PublishAppService` request it will automatically be subscribed to the `APP_SERVICES` system capability updates.

-Note: There should be a separate proposal to update the existing `SystemCapability` structs.
+_Note: There should be a separate proposal to update the existing `SystemCapability` structs._

 ```
 <function name="GetSystemCapability" functionID="GetSystemCapabilityID" messagetype="request">
     <description>Request for expanded information about a supported system/HMI capability</description>

     <param name="systemCapabilityType" type="SystemCapabilityType" mandatory="true">
         <description>The type of system capability to get more information on</description>
     </param>

     <param name="subscribe" type="Boolean" mandatory="false">
         <description>Flag to subscribe to updates of the supplied service capability type.
 If true, the requester will be subscribed.
 If false, the requester will not be subscribed and be removed as a subscriber if it was previously subscribed.</description>
     </param>